nachazo/scryfalldler/README.md

     * the extension on each image in the zip file is changed to `.png`

 `php scryfalldler -url https://magic.wizards.com/en/products/dominaria/cards`
-* creates a zip file of card images from Wizard's web page of `dominaria` cards
+* Creates a zip file of card images from Wizard's web page of `dominaria` cards
     * The card images are of default size, `gatherer`
     * The zip file is placed in the default location, the scryfalldler directory
     * The zip file's name is defaulted to `WZR`